Adolf Hitler: Economy and culture

 In August 1934, Hitler appointed Reichsbank President Hjalmar Schacht as Minister of Economics, and in the following year, as Plenipotentiary for War Economy in charge of preparing the economy for war.
-Reconstruction and rearmament were financed through Mefo bills, printing money, and seizing the assets of people arrested as enemies of the State, including Jews.
-Unemployment fell from six million in 1932 to one million in 1936.
+Reconstruction and rearmament were financed through Mefo bills, printing money, and seizing the assets of people arrested as enemies of the state, including Jews.
+The number of unemployed fell from six million in 1932 to fewer than one million in 1936.
 Hitler oversaw one of the largest infrastructure improvement campaigns in German history, leading to the construction of dams, autobahns, railroads, and other civil works.
-Wages were slightly lower in the mid to late 1930s compared with wages during the Weimar Republic, while the cost of living increased by 25 per cent.
-The average work week increased during the shift to a war economy; by 1939, the average German was working between 47 and 50 hours a week.
+Wages were slightly lower in the mid- to late 1930s compared with wages during the Weimar Republic, while the cost of living increased by 25 per cent.
+The average workweek increased during the shift to a war economy; by 1939, the average German was working between 47 and 50 hours a week.

 Hitler's government sponsored architecture on an immense scale.
 Albert Speer, instrumental in implementing Hitler's classicist reinterpretation of German culture, was placed in charge of the proposed architectural renovations of Berlin.
 Despite a threatened multi-nation boycott, Germany hosted the 1936 Olympic Games.
 Hitler officiated at the opening ceremonies and attended events at both the Winter Games in Garmisch-Partenkirchen and the Summer Games in Berlin.